bowo-prasetyo/forkbuild/docs/Principles.md

 EditorActionRegistry.
 Keyboard dispatch, the command palette, the sidebar, and the controls documentation all read the same metadata.
 A second shortcut table is a bug waiting to drift.

+A document snapshot is the authoritative portable representation of a world (0.2.0).
+Not Vue state, not Three.js objects, not command history, not editor session, not renderer state — the serialized document envelope is the single artifact that crosses every boundary: file, publish, network.
+Everything else is a consumer or mechanism around it.

+Migration happens before domain entry (0.2.0).
+Old-format compatibility code lives in the schema migrator, never in Brick, Group, World, or any editing service.
+Domain classes only ever see current-schema JSON.

+Save is not Publish (0.2.0).
+Saving persists the editable document (mutable, overwriteable).
+Publishing creates an immutable, validated, versioned snapshot.
+These are different operations with different storage paths, different semantics, and different lifetimes.
+Conflating them makes mutation isolation impossible.

+Publishing validates before storing (0.2.0).
+A corrupt document must not enter the published corpus.
+The DocumentValidator runs as part of the publish pipeline, and refusal is a hard error, not a warning.